nimiq/tutorial/src/content/tutorial/6-gasless-transfers/2-introduction/content.md

 # Introduction to Gasless Transactions

 Welcome to the last stretch of the tutorial series.
 By the end of this section you will know how to let users move stablecoins on Polygon **without holding any POL for gas**.
-If you can already send a regular ERC-20 transfer on Polygon, you have all the background you need—we will layer OpenGSN concepts on top in digestible steps.
+If you can already send a regular ERC-20 transfer on Polygon, you have all the background you need — we will layer OpenGSN concepts on top in digestible steps.

 ---